 A Short Introduction to Fluorescence Measurements & Instrumentation

 Fluorescence (or more broadly, photoluminescence) is a sensitive, non-destructive technique that is simple to use but requires advanced instrumentation.
-Acquiring good fluorescence measurements needs a basic understanding of how fluorescence spectrometers work, as well as following good measurement practice in the lab.
+Acquiring good fluorescence measurements needs a basic understanding of how a fluorescence spectrometer works, as well as following good measurement practice in the lab.
 Here we provide an introduction to steady-state fluorescence spectrometers (the most common type) and the basic types of fluorescence measurements that can be performed with them.

 The basic components of fluorescence spectrometers are a white light source, excitation monochromator, sample chamber, emission monochromator, and detector.
 Advanced instruments can be configured with multiple sources, detectors and sample holders.

 The figure above shows the layout of an FLS1000 photoluminescence spectrometer.
 Steady state fluorescence measurements require a continuous excitation source.
 This is usually a continuous xenon lamp which generates intense white light, from 230 nm up to the near-infrared range.
 The excitation monochromator selects the desired wavelength of excitation light, which is focused at the sample position.
 The monochromator selects the desired wavelength of excitation light, which is focused at the sample position.
 The monochomator utilises diffraction gratings and slits to select light if a particular wavelength and reject the rest of the excitation lamp spectrum: as the gratings rotate, the centre wavelength varies.
 The slits control the bandpass, or the width of the wavelength interval that passes through the monochromator such as the one in the figure.
 Double monochromators provide better stray light rejection and therefore a higher signal-to-noise ratio for the instrument.